scalawithcats/scala-with-cats/src/pages/type-classes/implicits.md

 *Implicit Conversions*

-When you create a type class instance constructor using an `implicit def`, be sure to mark the parameters to the method as `implicit` parameters.
+When you create a type class instance constructor using an `given`, be sure to mark the parameters to the method as `using` parameters.
-Without this keyword, the compiler won't be able to fill in the parameters during implicit resolution.
+Without this keyword, the compiler won't be able to fill in the parameters during given instance resolution.

-`implicit` methods with non-`implicit` parameters form a different Scala pattern called an *implicit conversion*.
+`given` methods with non-`using` parameters form a different Scala pattern called an *implicit conversion*.
 This is also different from the previous section on `Interface Syntax`, because in that case the `JsonWriter` is an implicit class with extension methods.